What are invasive species?

 The management of invasive species in waterways needs to be holistic and integrated with other waterway management activities, other pest plant and animal control work, and fisheries management activities.
 It is difficult to eradicate invasive species and therefore management activities to prevent their establishment are critical.
 To date, management has focused mainly on established invasive species rather than minimising the risk of new species invasions or rapid response to new incursions and/or containment.

 It is often impossible to eradicate invasive species in waterways; therefore, management activities to prevent their introduction and establishment are critical.
 Prevention provides a higher return for investment than eradication, containment or managing their impacts across widespread areas.
 Coordinated action across Victorian government agencies and working with the community is necessary to integrate environmental programs and achieve multiple outcomes for land, water and biodiversity.

 Victoria is a signatory to the National Environmental Biosecurity Response Agreement (NEBRA).
 The NEBRA sets out emergency response arrangements, including cost-sharing arrangements, for responding to biosecurity incidents that primarily impact the environment and/or social amenity and where the response is for the public good.
 A national biosecurity incident response under NEBRA would be considered for new incursions of invasive species in waterways if such incursions were assessed as being of national significance and the invasive species was likely to be eradicable.

-This project involves developing education and awareness raising material for invasive species that affect waterways that specifically target community and industry stakeholders.
+This project developed education and awareness raising material about invasive species that affect waterways that specifically target community and industry stakeholders.
 Engaging with the community and industry is a fundamental component to the framework for management of invasive species in waterways.

 - A training course for the management of rabbits, foxes, pigs and carp;